karinfdez/langchain-chatbot-showcase/README.md

 ## Project Description

 The application implements a modern split-screen interface with company information displayed on the left and an interactive chatbot on the right.
-The chatbot uses LangChain JS and Supabase to retrieve and process relevant information from a vector database.
+The chatbot answers questions about a fictional company called LumaTech using information stored in a Supabase vector database.
+It is built using Next.js, LangChain JS, and Supabase to implement a Retrieval-Augmented Generation (RAG) architecture

 ### How it Works

 This chatbot uses OpenAIEmbeddings to convert user questions into vector representations, which are then matched against stored document embeddings in a Supabase table using the SupabaseVectorStore.
 The most relevant documents are retrieved via vector similarity search using a stored procedure (match_documents).
 Both the user's original question and the retrieved documents are passed to the ChatOpenAI language model.
 LangChain's PromptTemplate and RunnableSequence components help structure this process, enabling the LLM to generate natural-language responses grounded in the retrieved data.

 ### Vector Store Implementation